 Map: University of Phoenix Stadium

-Glendale officials say threats to safety such as the Boston Marathon bombings last year have increased costs of security at major events.
+Threats to safety such as the Boston Marathon bombings last year have increased costs of security at major events, officials said.

 Glendale officials estimate they will spend $3.2 million next year on public safety.
 The city spent $2.3 million on public safety for the 2008 Super Bowl, which it also hosted.

 "The fact is we have to be able to do it safely, and make sure that any visitor that comes to Arizona, that they have an experience that they're always gonna remember fondly, and that more people come to Arizona," Glendale Mayor Jerry Weiers said at a Senate committee hearing on Friday.
 "We have one chance, period.
 If we screw up one time, the bad guys win."

 Weiers said the city is not in the financial position to pay for those expenses, and that it will not be able to host another game after 2015 without additional help.